 For a day or two after braces or retainers have been adjusted, you may experience some discomfort.
 To help alleviate the pain, rinse your mouth with warm salt water or take pain medication as directed on the packaging label.

 Follow the steps below to address small daily concerns that occur occasionally to braces wearers.

 If your gums hurt or begin to swell, see your dentist right away.
 In some cases, pain or swelling can be symptoms of an abscess or infection that forms in gum tissue or a tooth’s root.
 However, there are many reasons why gums can swell, become painful, or abscess.
-The only way to identify the underlying cause is a thorough exam by your dentist.
+The only way to identify the underlying cause is a thorough dental exam.

 If the abscess ruptures, you may experience a sudden rush of foul-smelling and foul-tasting fluid from the swollen or painful area.
 Rinse your mouth with warm water immediately.

 If you’ve chipped or broken a tooth, it may be possible to reattach the pieces to your tooth, but only your dentist can tell you for sure.
 Take the following steps and see your dentist right away.
 Remember to take the pieces with you.

 Call your dentist right away.
 If the child’s baby tooth completely comes out of their mouth, we cannot reimplant it in most cases.
 If this happens, the missing tooth will be replaced naturally when the child’s permanent tooth grows into place.